 Seashells are some of the most treasured gems of Hawaii, just walk into any jewelry store and you’ll see what I mean.
-From diamond encrusted sunrise shells to gold inlaid pearls to puka shell bangles, these sea creature husks have been washing up on Hawaiian shores for centuries.
+From diamond-encrusted sunrise shells to gold-inlaid pearls to puka shell bangles, these sea creature husks have been washing up on Hawaiian shores for centuries.
 While many locals dive and beach comb to find shells for jewelry or personal collections, tourists will simply scout the sand for a treasure to take home.

 Hawaii has a vast variety of shells that are found both in the sand and along underwater shell beds.
 I never condone taking shells away from the beach that still have critters living inside them, but bringing home a few empty shell treasures is a neat way to begin a collection of beautiful beach findings for your home.

-In fact, pukas were regularly strung in Hawaii, and were traditionally thought to assure a safe and peaceful sea voyage, especially for the sailors setting out on long journeys.
+In fact, pukas were regularly strung in Hawaii and were traditionally thought to assure a safe and peaceful sea voyage, especially for the sailors setting out on long journeys.
 Puka shell necklaces were worn by travelers of the sea, and still hold relevance as symbols for watermen and women in Hawaii.

-Just as common as puka shells, the shiva shells are white and polished and scattered throughout all of Hawaii’s beaches.
-They are common to collect because there are easy to find and simple in their natural beauty.
+- Just as common as puka shells, the shiva shells are white and polished and scattered throughout all of Hawaii’s beaches.
+They are common to collect because they are easy to find and simple in their natural beauty.
 Shiva shells are the operculum, or little lid, of the shell that protects the creature’s soft body.
-Like all shells, these ones are tumbled in the waves and sand and worn down to about the size of a dime, and are polished to a shine by the sea.
+Like all shells, these ones are tumbled in the waves and sand and worn down to about the size of a dime and are polished to a shine by the sea.

-Traditionally these shells were known as fertility symbols by Hawaiians, but today are collected simply as beautiful shells.
+- Traditionally these shells were known as fertility symbols by Hawaiians, but today are collected simply as beautiful shells.
 They can vary in size between an inch to six, and also in color.
-Cowry names usually denote their patterns, and common ones found in Hawaii are the humpback cowry, tiger cowry, snakehead cowry, checkered cowry, honey cowry and lynx cowry.
+Cowry names usually denote their patterns, and common ones found in Hawaii are the humpback cowry, tiger cowry, snakehead cowry, checkered cowry, honey cowry, and lynx cowry.
 If you remember the sugary cereal Smacks, then you will be able to visualize the shape of cowry shells.

-Another bead for royalty, kahelelani’s were collected from the sand and strung to create thick lei necklaces for Hawaiian ali‘i.
-More commonly known as Niihau shells for the island in which they typically wash up, you can also find these teeny shells on Kauai, Molokai and Lanai.
-They are miniature in size, about a quarter of the size of your pinky nail, and vary between browns, pinks and reds in color.
+- Another bead for royalty, kahelelani’s were collected from the sand and strung to create thick lei necklaces for Hawaiian ali‘i.
+More commonly known as Niihau shells for the island in which they typically wash up, you can also find these teeny shells on Kauai, Molokai, and Lanai.
+They are miniature in size, about a quarter of the size of your pinky nail, and vary between browns, pinks, and reds in color.
 They are tedious to find and even more tedious to string, which is why they are so valuable in jewelry shops around Hawaii.

-True to their common name, the auger shell is long, skinny and sharp, and somewhat resembles a screw or dagger.
+- True to their common name, the auger shell is long, skinny, and sharp, and somewhat resembles a screw or dagger.
 They have varied patterns and colors and live in the sand, but also are venomous like cone shells.
 Be careful if you spot one of these as there may still be a creature living inside.
 Beautiful and dainty, auger shells are a relative to the cone shell and should thus be collected only with caution.